 Sample size can be a challenge for FMCG market research in multiple ways.
 First, the companies may have limited access to respondents, so they may need more time to collect the data required to assess the market.

-For example, a company targeting a specific demographic, such as young adults, may need a larger sample size for a meaningful conclusion.
+For example, a company targeting a specific demographic, such as young adults, may need a larger sample size to draw meaningful conclusions.

 Third, analyzing and interpreting larger datasets can be time-consuming and challenging.
 Therefore, sometimes FMCG companies require more expertise and resources to analyze massive datasets.
 Without adequate resources, drawing meaningful insights from the research findings is difficult.